- Naomi Stephens | Permaculture Designer

 Are your plants struggling to stand tall and strong?
 Are their leaves looking yellow and wilted?
 They may be experiencing a lack of calcium in their diet.
-Calcium is crucial for cell growth and strength in plants, just as it is for humans.
+Calcium is crucial for plant cell growth and strength, just as it is for humans.

 Without enough calcium, plants will struggle to build sturdy cell walls, leading to weak stems and yellowed leaves.
-In severe cases, this deficiency can cause stunted growth or tip burn in leafy vegetables like lettuce or cabbage.
-There are many fertilizers that contain extra calcium to help prevent this deficiency from occurring.
+This deficiency can severely cause stunted growth or tip burn in leafy vegetables like lettuce or cabbage.
+Many fertilizers contain extra calcium to help prevent this deficiency from occurring.

 Causes of calcium deficiency in plants

-One of the most common causes of calcium deficiency in plants is inadequate soil fertility.
+One of the plants' most common causes of calcium deficiency is inadequate soil fertility.
 When the soil does not contain enough calcium, it can be difficult for plants to absorb and utilize it effectively.
 In addition, acidic soil can also prevent plants from being able to access calcium.
-Another potential cause is low levels of potassium, which helps plants regulate the absorption of calcium.
+Another potential cause is low potassium levels, which helps plants regulate calcium absorption.

-Lastly, certain types of pests or diseases can interfere with a plant's ability to absorb and use calcium.
+Lastly, certain pests or diseases can interfere with a plant's ability to absorb and use calcium.

 Diseases that interfere with a plant's ability to absorb calcium include verticillium wilt, fusarium wilt, and phytophthora.
 These diseases are caused by pathogens that damage the plant's vascular system, which prevents the plant from being able to take up nutrients from the soil.

-By identifying and addressing these potential causes, gardeners can effectively reduce or prevent calcium deficiencies in their plants.
+By identifying and addressing these potential causes, gardeners can effectively reduce or prevent plant calcium deficiencies.

 How to treat calcium deficiency in plants

-The first step is to start feeding your plants a calcium-rich fertilizer, like lime or gypsum.
+The first step is to feed your plants a calcium-rich fertilizer, like lime or gypsum.
 You can also add crushed eggshells or bone meal to the soil.

 Just make sure to only do it in the early morning or evening, when the sun isn't at its strongest, to avoid scorching the leaves.

 Thank you for reading!
-Please share this content if you found it helpful.
+Please share this content if you find it helpful.